WordPress.com vs WordPress.org: What’s the Difference?

 WordPress.com hosting may be too constrained for most businesses.

 On the plus side, WordPress.com performs all your site maintenance for free.
 You also have access to the WordPress.com network, which might choose to feature your posts as one of the “blogs of the day” or tag it.
-Plus, if you get more than 25,000 page views each month, you will be allowed to sell ads on your blog.
+Plus, if you get more than 25,000 page views each month, you will be allowed to sell ads on your blog (as of 2025, we’re unsure of the validity of this 2015 statement, since their free plan has changed).

-WordPress.com offers additional features you can add on for a price like additional space, access to paid themes, and CSS upgrades.
+WordPress.com offers additional features you can add on for a price, by upgrading your free plan to a paid one, like additional space, access to paid themes and plugins, and CSS upgrades.
 But for the price, it makes sense to look at a WordPress.org host.

 WordPress.org is Self-Hosted WordPress